-Regular rehearsals are held during the fall semester only on Monday, Wednesday, and Friday from 4-6 p.m. and on Game Days usually lasting between 1 to 2 hours.
+Regular rehearsals are held during the fall semester only on Monday, Wednesday, and Friday from 5:20-7:20 p.m. (for Fall 2021) and on Game Days usually lasting between 1 to 2 hours.
 Weekly sectional rehearsals are also required and will be scheduled by Section Leaders.
 While this might sound like a lot of work, most students find the schedule quite flexible.
 Many band members are also able to work part time during the marching season.
 Naturally, your parents will be happy to hear that Marching Band will not require such a large amount of time that it will interfere with studies!
 In fact, most students find that participating in marching band assists them with time management skills.

 Academic credit is necessary for participation in marching band.
 This applies to all curriculum electives.
 Students interested in participating in the Marching Band can enroll in EMUS 1287 for one hour of lower-division credit or EMUS 3287 for one hour of upper-division credit.
 These classes are cross-listed and both correspond to the same rehearsal schedule.

 Financial Obligations include purchasing black shoes through the band office (unless a pair of black marching shoes are already owned and in good condition) and paying for the dry cleaning of your uniform during the season.
 Additionally, there is a $25 university instrument rental fee (if applicable) and a $30 uniform fee, which help offset the rising costs of repair and replacement.
 The good news is that the Marching Band will pay for your music, transportation, lodging on trips, meals on trips, and will provide you with several items of CU Marching Band Logo clothing.

 Attendance is held to the highest standard in the Golden Buffalo Marching Band.
 Band Members are required to attend all rehearsals and all performances.
 Marching Band members are also eligible to audition for the Basketball Pep Band.